What is PDF compression and optimization?

-Most people agree that PDF optimization has something to do with reducing file size.
+Most people agree that PDF compression and optimization have something to do with reducing file size.
 Sometimes it's about faster rendering.
-Anyway, optimization is a wide topic and it's certainly worth a closer look.
+Anyway, compression and optimization is a wide topic and it's certainly worth a closer look.

 Instead of going into too much detail, let me list the most important optimization areas: